NCR vs CAPA: Safety and Quality Management

 Graphic of a safety professional confused about nonconformances and CAPA

-Nonconformance, or nonconformity, refers to the failure to meet specified requirements—be these customer expectations, statutory or regulatory mandates or internal organizational standards like ISO 9001 protocols.
-Nonconformities are commonly found through an inspection, an audit or as a finding in an investigation.
-These failures can occur within any process or product and can be analyzed as factors that contribute to deep systemic issues within an organization.
+Nonconformance, or nonconformity, refers to failing to meet specified requirements, whether customer expectations, statutory or regulatory mandates, or internal standards like ISO 9001 protocols.
+Nonconformities are often found through inspection, audit or investigation.
+These failures can occur in any process or product and may indicate deeper systemic issues within an organization.

 Blaine Hoffman, the producer of the SafetyPro Podcast, emphasizes the necessity for safety professionals to integrate their understanding across different departments.
 He suggests, “Do a couple of tours of duty in the quality department or in engineering and look at how they solve problems.
-What all safety management systems require in the end is the ability to integrate with other business processes.
-You need to determine that before even considering the implementation of a safety management system.
+What all safety management systems ultimately require is the ability to integrate with other business processes.
+You need to determine that before even considering implementing a safety management system.
 (Ask yourself) do we have the infrastructure built to support the systems approach?
 That’s key.”

-The primary objective of addressing nonconformance is to manage immediate issues effectively and efficiently, thereby reducing the cost of poor quality (COPQ), limiting exposure to risks such as warranty and recall costs and maintaining compliance with standards like ISO 9001 and ISO 14001.
+The main goal of dealing with nonconformance is to handle problems quickly, lower the cost of poor quality, reduce risks like warranty or recall costs, and stay in line with standards like ISO 9001 and ISO 14001.
 In contrast, CAPA aims at a deeper engagement with the problem, intending to uncover and address the systemic issues that allow nonconformances to occur, thereby preventing their recurrence.

-To further clarify when to employ nonconformance reporting or CAPA, consider these three critical questions:
+To further clarify when to use NCR or CAPA, consider these three critical questions:

 1. Can the problem be fixed immediately within the process without significant consequences?